Lavender marriage

-A lavender marriage is a male–female mixed-orientation marriage, undertaken as a marriage of convenience to conceal the socially stigmatised sexual orientation of one or both partners.
+A lavender marriage is a male–female mixed-orientation marriage undertaken as a marriage of convenience to conceal the socially stigmatized sexual orientation of one or both partners.
 The term dates from the early 20th century and is used almost exclusively to characterize certain marriages of public celebrities in the first half of the 20th century, primarily before World War II, when public attitudes made it impossible for a person acknowledging homosexuality to pursue a public career, notably in the Hollywood film industry.
-One of the earliest uses of the phrase appeared in the British press in 1895, at a time when the colour of lavender was associated with homosexuality.
+The phrase appears in print at least as early as 1991 but the association of lavender with homosexuality dates to the 1920's, which has been described as a decade when "The lavender marriage seems to have come into its own in Hollywood".

-In Anglosphere
+In the Anglosphere

 With the inclusion of morality clauses in the contracts of Hollywood actors in the 1920s, some closeted stars contracted marriages of convenience to protect their public reputations and preserve their careers.
-A noteworthy exception that demonstrated the precarious position of the public homosexual was that of William Haines, who brought his career to a sudden end at the age of 35.
+A noteworthy exception that demonstrated the precarious position of the public homosexual man was that of William Haines, who brought his career to a sudden end at the age of 35.
 He refused to end his relationship with his male partner, Jimmy Shields, and enter into a marriage at the direction of his studio employer, Metro-Goldwyn-Mayer.
 Some companies punished actors for defying these clauses by not paying them.
 Universal Film Company justified their actions by labeling the actor's behavior as unacceptable; this included having attractions that were not heterosexual.
 These clauses placed actors in a difficult situation as they put their livelihoods on the line and essentially pressured them into lavender marriages.
 Lavender marriages were also a way to preserve the public's image of a celebrity, especially if these celebrities were famous for their looks or sex appeal.
 The end of the 20th century brought about a change for the LGBTQ+ community, particularly after the 1969 Stonewall riots.
 Because of this, lavender marriages between celebrities became less common.

 The term lavender marriage has been used to characterize the following couples/individuals: